skons35/MorphOS/README.md

 It can be launched using samples scripts in  **tests_scripts** folder.
 I also provide the sample data (OBJ files and texture in **data** folder).
-User may trigger object slow rotation by using mouse buttons (Left is starting rotation, Right is inverting rotation, middle is stopping the auto-rotation.)
+User may trigger object slow rotation by using mouse buttons (Left is starting rotation, Right is inverting rotation, middle is stopping the auto-rotation.) or move forward, backward from the object using mouse scrolling button.

 Some dedicated BMP code load test added
 Some dedicated MTL code load test added

 *Note 1:*
 Only uncompressed BMP texture file(s) are managed at this time (more to be added later).

-Currently the texture(s) are loaded but not displayed.
-This is the next step (to come).
+*Note 2:*
+Textured objects are correctly textured/rendered ONLY if NO vertex are shared amongst defined faces, and each face must be a triangle (not a quad or polygon).
+This limitation comes from the use of GlDrawElement() with vertices indices arrays combined to texture array use.
+This limitation will be removed later, for the moment loaded objects must follow that quite restrictive limitation (but purely color based objects have not such limitation and are correclty rendered).